monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

 - ✅ New blog post live: [How LLMs 'Know' Stuff](https://humans.build.software/blog/how-llms-know-stuff)
 - I have a few more ideas to do soon:
-  - How small changes in context can have outside impacts
+  - How small changes in context can have outsized impacts
   - A Context building workflow

 ---